tritum/repeatable_form_elements/README.md

 The frontend will render the "Repeatable container" as fieldset.
 In addition to the included form elements it will display buttons for copying/ removing new sets of fields.

+The newly implemented extended version of SaveToDatabaseFinisher can be used as seen [here](Resources/Private/ExampleFormDefinitions/extended-save-to-database-finisher.form.yaml).

 ## Configuration

 To deactivate the copying of variants, the feature `repeatableFormElements.copyVariants` can be used